 Twelve prizes will be awarded in all.
 First, second, and third-place prizes will be awarded in each category:

 - Third Place: $100

 In the research category, two sets of prizes will be awarded: first, second, and third-place work written in science, engineering, and related classes; and first, second, and third-place for work written in humanities, fine arts, and interdisciplinary classes.

 Eligibility and Contest Rules

-- The judges will consider works written by any undergraduate student, submitted for credit in a UT Austin Writing Flag class in the spring, summer, or fall semester of 2017.
-In order to receive any prize, students must also be enrolled in the spring semester of 2018.
+- The judges will consider works written by any undergraduate student, submitted for credit in a UT Austin Writing Flag class in the spring, summer, or fall semester of 2023.
 Course(s) must be taken in residence.

 - Only one entry per student.
 Students must choose one category in which to enter their work.
 Submissions that do not meet the eligibility, formatting, and length requirements will not be considered.